 We’ll review each of these though, starting with the Theme.

-The Theme exists as part of the repository.
-When you create an Answers site using the Answers Jambo Template, you will automatically have the Answers Hitchhiker Theme.
+The theme exists as part of the repository.
+When you create a search site using the Search Jambo Template, you will automatically have the Answers Hitchhiker Theme.

 The Theme serves two main functions:

-- A translation layer between the configuration files in your code repository and the Answers SDK.
+- A translation layer between the configuration files in your code repository and the Search UI SDK.

 - A set of templates for things like Pages and Cards to make it easier for you to develop and customize your experience.